 2012 saw the formation of Plymouth’s LGBT community archive and its inclusion into the city’s archives.
 Very little held in the those records reflected the lived experience of LGBT people in the city of Plymouth and much of what was there was often concerned with criminality and mental disease.
 At the same time though, there were people in our community in their seventies and eighties who had witnessed an incredible transition in their lifetime from a time where homosexual acts between men were illegal to the 2010 Equality Act and its implications for LGBT life.
 Hopefully no generation would need to witness such a transition again and it felt incredibly important to capture some of that lived experience within the archives.

-The Pride in Our Past project with funding from the Heritage Lottery Fund, and the involvement of LGBT groups and individual’s around the city, collected memorabilia and artefacts but principally oral history interviews that were included in the themes of the ‘Pride in Our Past’ community exhibition held in 2012.
+The Pride in Our Past project with funding from the Heritage Lottery Fund, and the involvement of LGBT groups and individual’s around the city, collected memorabilia and artefacts but principally oral history interviews that were included in the themes of the ‘Pride in Our Past’ community exhibition that had a nine week run at Plymouth City Museum and Art Gallery in 2012.

 Many members of the community who contributed and volunteered on the Pride in Our Past project went on to help Pride in Plymouth deliver the city’s first proper outdoor pride in 2012.
 Since then our volunteer base has grown considerably as has the pride festival and other events we host.